 5. Build your emergency fund slowly

 A bit of unconventional advice: don’t rush.
 Build your emergency fund slowly over time.
 Don't overfund the account only to repeatedly remove those funds for monthly expenses.
-Putting that money away (no matter how small each deposit) and not touching it is the best ways to be sure it continues to grow.
+Putting that money away (no matter how small each deposit) and not touching it is one of the best ways to be sure it continues to grow.

 For best results, avoid scrimping and saving so much that you start to feel deprived.
 If you never let yourself enjoy an evening out or the occasional clothing splurge, your plan might backfire.
 Just as many athletes eat a weekly cheat meal to stay focused, we all need incentives to stay the course.
 Leave room for occasional indulgences.